 If a student succeeds in raising his/her cumulative GPA to 3.0 or higher in the first semester after being placed on probation he/she will be removed from probation.
-The Office of Graduate Education will notify the student and the relevant department of this action.
+The College of Graduate Studies will notify the student and the relevant department of this action.

 In addition to the 3.0 cumulative grade point average requirement, graduate students must not earn more than 6 credits below a grade of 3.0.
 Courses with grades below a “C-“ are not accepted for degree requirements.
 Students are not allowed to repeat more than two graduate courses.
 A course may be repeated only once.